luo-jingw/CodeAtlas/README.md

 ## When to Use

-- LLM 需要快速理解陌生代码库结构
+- LLM needs to quickly understand unfamiliar codebase structure
-- 定位符号定义、查看依赖关系
+- Locate symbol definitions and view dependency relationships
-- 生成代码前了解现有接口和模块边界
+- Understand existing interfaces and module boundaries before generating code

-**Core principle**: 辅助工具，不参与构建/版本控制/测试。索引可随时从源码重建。
+**Core principle**: Auxiliary tool, not infrastructure.
+Does not participate in build, version control, or testing.
+Index can be rebuilt from source at any time.

 ## Installation